 Through music, conversation, spoken-word performances, educational programming and more, Radio Kingston reflects and celebrates one of the city’s greatest strengths – its diversity – and is guided by a commitment to lifting up voices not often heard in other media.
 Together, its programs offer a chance for all residents to engage, listen to, and learn from each other.

 WKNY went on the air December 16, 1939 at 8:15 PM from the auditorium of Kingston High School before an audience of approximately 100 people with authorization to broadcast at just 250 watts at a frequency of 1490 kHz.
-In 1959 the FTC authorized WKNY to increase its daytime power to 1,000 watts, and in the 1980s, permission was given to broadcast at that power 24 hours a day.
+In 1959 the FCC authorized WKNY to increase its daytime power to 1,000 watts, and in the 1980s, permission was given to broadcast at that power 24 hours a day.

-In the 1940s, WKNY moved to the Community Theatre Building at 601 Broadway, and later to 212 Fair Street.
+In the 1940s, WKNY moved to the second floor of the Community Theatre Building at 601 Broadway (now UPAC) and later to 212 Fair Street.
 From its Fair Street studios, WKNY became Ulster County’s most-listened-to radio station.

-Noted former personalities include “Morning Mayor” Ward Todd, who commanded the lion’s share of WKNY’s audience, which is focused in Northern Dutchess and Ulster Counties.
+Noted former personalities include “Morning Mayor” Ward Todd, who commanded the lion’s share of WKNY’s audience, then focused in Northern Dutchess and Ulster Counties.

 WKNY also aired New York Yankees baseball for many years.